entozoon/emmet-snippets-compatibility/README.md

 * Enables snippets in PHP files.

 ## Installation
-* This package can be installed via Atom's package manager
+* This package can be installed via Atom's package manager, or: apm install emmet-snippets-compatibility-but-less-extreme

 ## Upcoming Features
 * Settings to toggle specific keymap overrides